Threats to your data can come from external or internal sources.

 - Install the necessary infrastructure needed for the factors chosen.
 For instance, if you opt to use biometrics, then biometric scanners will be installed.
 We’ll make sure that the authentication terminals are situated in places where achieving optimal traffic and work flow has been taken into consideration.

-Other defenses we’re capable of putting up include:
+Other defences we’re capable of putting up include: